transloadit/uppy/website/src/docs/uppy.md

 })
 ```

 State in Uppy is considered to be immutable.
-When updating values, it’s your responsibility to not mutate them, but instead create copies.
+When updating values, it is your responsibility to not mutate them, but instead create copies.
 See [Redux docs](http://redux.js.org/docs/recipes/UsingObjectSpreadOperator.html) for more info on this.
-Here’s an example from Uppy.Core that updates progress for a particular file in state:
+Here is an example from Uppy.Core that updates progress for a particular file in state:

 ```js
 // We use Object.assign({}, obj) to create a copy of `obj`.